scoconno/scoconno.github.io/self/selfconsciousness/notes.md

 The left image in both pictures represents first order mental states, while the right image represents second order mental states.
 In the first image, the first order mental state is just seeing the dog.
 The second order mental state is being aware that you are seeing the dog.
 Notice the crucial difference between being *aware* of **the dog** and being *aware* of your **awareness of the dog**.
 The distinction between first and second order mental states is intended to capture this difference between our awareness of the world and the fact that we are aware of that awareness.

 Notice that you could be aware of the dog not merely by seeing it.
 You could have felt it or smelt it.
 Smelling, seeing, and feeling a dog are all first order mental states; they are all different ways of being aware of something that exists independently of you.
-But you aren't merely aware of the dog, you are also aware of the way that you are aware of the dog.
+But you aren't merely aware of the dog; you are also aware of the way that you are aware of the dog.
 You can tell that you are seeing and not feeling, or that you are feeling and not smelling it.
 This awareness of how you are aware of the dog is a second order mental state; it is an awareness of facts about you and not just the dog, e.g., it is an awareness that you are *seeing* the dog.

 One more example will hopefully drive home the distinction.
 Consider driving down a busy road with a friend.
 While you talk, you successfully stay in your lane and navigate obstacles.
 In some sense, you must be aware of the road and your surroundings.
 This awareness is a first order mental state; it is not awareness of your mind.
 Suppose your friend tells you to focus on the road.
 You will do that by attending to what you had already somehow been aware of, e.g., you will focus on your seeing of the road, your hearing of the traffic, etc.